 Cooking tips

-Best pan to make Yang Zhou fried rice
+Best pan for Yang Zhou fried rice

 Why leftover rice